Justice Andrew Cheung is set to replace Geoffrey Ma as chief justice of the Court of Final Appeal, Chief Executive Carrie Lam announced on Tuesday.

 Justice Cheung, 58, obtained his undergraduate and postgraduate qualifications in law from the University of Hong Kong before graduating with a masters degree in law from Harvard University in 1985.
 He was called to the Hong Kong bar in 1985 and was admitted as advocate and solicitor of the supreme court of Singapore in 1995.

 From 1986, he had a private practice in Hong Kong before becoming a district judge in 2001.
-He became judge of the court of first instance in 2003 and chief judge of the high court in 2011.
-In 2018, he, he was appointed permanent judge of the court of final appeal.
+He became judge of the court of first instance in 2003 and chief judge of the high court in 2001.
+In 2018, he was appointed permanent judge of the court of final appeal.

 Cheung has overseen a number of controversial appeals, including one which ousted democratically elected lawmakers Baggio Leung and Yau Wai-Ching from the Hong Kong legislature.
 He said that it would be “arrogant and ignorant” to decide what China’s legal system can or cannot do under the One Country, Two Systems policy.